Frequently Asked Questions

 – or register directly with the Faculty (UFR) / School / Institute, according to its specific procedures.

-Be sure to check the registration guidelines on the page forthe relevant Faculty (UFR), School, or Institute.
+Be sure to review the registration guidelines on the page forthe relevant Faculty (UFR), School, or Institute.

 When does the administrative registration period begin?